-Hurricane Florence is intensifying and could pose a direct threat to the U.S. eastern coastline this week.
+Hurricane Michael is intensifying and could pose a direct threat to the Florida panhandle this week.
 United Spinal is urging our members and all people living with disabilities in the path of this serious storm to take appropriate precautions.
 Now is the time to prepare.

 • Plan well ahead of time for accessible transportation in case evacuation becomes necessary.

 • Withdraw needed cash before the storm.
 If you lose power, you won’t be able to use ATM’s and credit cards, or access banks.